BeratE/pdlibs/README.md

         bh.Sequence({
             bhCollectBlackboard,
             bhGuessNextEnemyStance,
-             -- A select executes the child behaviours until one succeeds or all fail (OR) bh.Selector({
+             -- A Selector executes the child behaviours until one succeeds or all fail (OR) bh.Selector({
                 -- A Filter only execute second child if first child succeeds bh.Filter(bhShouldBlock,